NSLS-II/amostra/doc/source/setup.rst

 In order to install and run the client, there are a series of packages needs to be installed: requests, pytz, ujson, pyyaml

+In addition to the packages above, the client requires doct.Document: https://github.com/NSLS-II/doct

 Once the packages above are installed, one can install the client simply:

 .. code-block:: python